 4. Cohort definition audit

 Below is my proposed cohort for a retention test.
-Audit it: (1) is the cohort window correct (e.g., new users in week of Aug 5), (2) is the comparison cohort matched, (3) are external factors controlled (release dates, marketing campaigns), (4) is the cohort size sufficient.
+Audit it: (1) is the cohort window correct (e.g., new users in the week of a fixed start date), (2) is the comparison cohort matched, (3) are external factors controlled (release dates, marketing campaigns), (4) is the cohort size sufficient for the target MDE.
 Recommend the smallest fix.

-Cohort def: {paste}
+Cohort def: [paste]

 5. Activation event redefinition